QuocHoangTrinh/firstRepositoryName/README.md

 # firstRepositoryName
-this is my first repository name cloned into local directory C:\GitHub
+this is my first repository name cloned into local directory C:\GitHub by using GitHub Desktop